Patil161004/PeopleCounter/README.md

 - **Framework**: Flask with Bootstrap UI

 The application automatically downloads the EfficientDet model on first run and provides highly accurate people detection for both individual photos and crowded scenes.

+## 🚀 Deployment

+This application is ready for deployment on Render.com.
+See `DEPLOYMENT_GUIDE.md` for complete deployment instructions.

+### Quick Deployment Steps:
+1. Push code to GitHub
+2. Connect GitHub repo to Render
+3. Deploy with one click
+4. Access your app worldwide at `https://your-app-name.onrender.com`